elf-audio/cppsketch/README.md

 ## Audio example
+(there's a 2 minute video tutorial of how to do this here: https://www.youtube.com/watch?v=hVUjeGlL7Y8)

 To compile this example, do the following

 1. `cd` to the cppsketch repository
 2. type `git submodule init` followed by `git submodule update` - this gets the rtAudio
 3. `cd examples/audio`